Tis the season for national conferences, direct sales conventions, regionals, incentive trips, and trade shows!

-Here are my tips to use your convention’s social content to engage and excite your fans, and not annoy them.
+Here are our tips to use your convention’s social content to engage and excite your fans without annoying them.

 Tell your fans in advance that you’re going to be posting more than usual.